 Servicing is carried out by specially trained technicians using our advanced technology to ensure the regulations applicable in your state are applied and the property's compliance is assured.

 Learn more about what to expect from our smoke alarm safety service

 Australia’s most trusted provider

-We visited 250,000 homes in the past 12 months alone, making us Australia’s preferred provider for residential safety & compliance services.
+We visited over 300,000 homes in the past 12 months alone, making us Australia’s preferred provider for residential safety & compliance services.

 Always on support

 Our dedicated tenant support line, agency support line and after hours support mean we’re here when you need us with the right information from trained staff who can answer your questions or have easy access to those who will.